 130Within it we will hold a festival, that will be the evening festival…

-At this point, one would expect for the implementation of Marduk’s plan to build Babylon as a resting place for the gods.
+At this point, one would expect the implementation of Marduk’s plan to build Babylon as a resting place for the gods.
 However, that comes only at IV 59 ff.:

 59The Anunnaki wielded the pick.